 INDEMNIFICATION

-Enron will indemnify and hold Reuters harmless from and against any and all damages resulting from third party claims arising from any: (a) breach of the Agreement by Enron; or (b) claim that the Specialist Data infringes any third party intellectual property right (IP Claim), provided that the relevant claim: (i) does not arise from any modification to the Specialist Data made by Reuters or any Subscriber or other third party receiving the Specialist Data through the Reuters Services.
+Enron will indemnify and hold Reuters harmless from and against any and all Damages resulting from or arising out of any claim that the Specialist Data infringes any third party Intellectual Property Right (IP Claim), provided that the relevant claim: (i) does not arise from any modification to the Specialist Data made by Reuters or any Subscriber or other third party receiving the Specialist Data through the Reuters Services.

 If either party becomes aware of a matter that may give rise to an IP Claim, notice of that fact shall be given as soon as practicable to the other party.
-If Reuters becomes aware of a matter that may give rise to a claim against Enron as a result of or in connection with an IP Claim associated with the Specialist Data, the IP Claim will not be compromised or settled without the written consent of Enron.
+If Reuters becomes aware of a matter that may give rise to an IP Claim against Enron associated with the Specialist Data, the IP Claim will not be compromised or settled without the written consent of Enron.

 LIABILITY